-OJT Completion and Banked Hours documentation shall be submitted within 60 days of completion of training.
-Any hours to be banked shall be shown on the documentation.
+OJT Project Completion and Banked Hours shall be submitted through the Department's online OJT System within 60 days of completion of training.

 923-4 Method of Measurement:

 OJT training hours will be measured by the hour to the nearest half hour.